 DNA leads to charges after sexual assault victim jams finger up suspect’s nose

-SEATTLE — King County Prosecutors have charged a suspect in a 2014 sexual assault on a woman walking home in the Belltown neighborhood of Seattle.
-The victim who asked not to be identified when Q13 News interviewed her said a man tried to drag her into an open and dark parking lot on 2nd Ave.
+SEATTLE -- Prosecutors have charged a suspect in a 2014 sexual assault on a woman walking home in the Belltown neighborhood of Seattle.
+The victim who asked not to be identified said a man tried to drag her into an open and dark parking lot.

+Detectives say he grabbed her breasts and put his hand down her pants as she fought back.

 According to court documents, a DNA sample taken from her finger after she stuck it in the suspect's nostril during the fight identified 35-year-old Jose Luis Tum-Coronado as the suspect.
 His DNA was collected and entered into CODIS after he was convicted in Georgia for Armed Robbery.